 Oh Cape Town, where do I even start?
-A few years ago, I moved to Cape Town for work for a few months and that was one of the best times of my life.
+A few years ago, I moved to Cape Town, South Africa for work for a few months and that was one of the best times of my life.
 Every single weekend I got to explore different parts of the city with my friend and coworker.
 We even got to do long weekend trips to surrounding areas, which I will write about later!
 After I left Cape Town, I just couldn’t get it out of my head, so I went back again a couple of years later and explored more 🙂

 South Africa has become such a hot travel destination since the 2010 World Cup where the government cleaned up parts of the city and people from all over the world witnessed the beauty and prosperity of the “Mother City”.
 Located in the southern most part of the Africa continent, Cape Town enjoys a mild Mediterranean-style climate, with wet and cool and windy winters and a dry and warm summer.
 Don’t forget that since it’s in the southern hemisphere, its seasons are reversed compare to North America, Asia, and Europe.
 January would be summer and August would be winter!
 Given its location, Cape Town is full of different mountain formations, beaches, and lush green.

 Things to know before you visit Cape Town:

 - Climate is mild and opposite of northern hemisphere

 - Main Languages spoken in South Africa: English and Afrikaans

 - Known for its white wine and has a lot of vineyards with cheap (<$5 wine tasting)